 Submittal: The deadlines given above are firm as to place, date, and time.
-SHA will not consider any proposal received after the deadline.
+SHA will not consider any proposal received after the deadline and will return all such proposals unopened.

-All proposals should be clearly marked when e-mailed to avoid any confusion about recording arrival dates and times.
+All proposals should be clearly marked when delivered or mailed to avoid any confusion about recording arrival dates and times.
 Proposers should take this practice into account and submit their materials early to avoid any risk of ineligibility caused by unanticipated delays or other delivery problems.
-NOTE: A faxed proposal is not acceptable.
+NOTE: A faxed or e-mailed proposal is not acceptable.

-Upon receipt of each proposal, SHA's Purchasing Division will provide the Proposer with an e-mail acknowledgment of receipt.
-All proposals received will become the property of the Seattle Housing Authority.
+Upon receipt of each proposal, SHA's Purchasing Division will date-stamp it to show the exact time and date of receipt.
+Upon request, Purchasing will provide the Proposer with an acknowledgment of receipt.
+All proposals received will become the property of the Seattle Housing Authority and will not be returned to the Proposer.

-Proposals should be limited to a maximum of 10 pages single sided, or 5 pages double sided in no smaller than 12-point font on 81⁄2" by 11" sheets.
-The following are NOT INCLUDED in the page limit mentioned above: your cover letter, resumes and the required forms.
+Proposals should be limited to a maximum of 12 pages single sided, or 6 pages double sided in no smaller than 11 point font on 81⁄2" by 11" sheets.
+The following are NOT INCLUDED in the page limit mentioned above: your cover letter, vendor fact sheet, resumes, Section 3 form, Certifications and Representations of Offerors - Non-Construction Contract (form HUD-5369-C), For-Profit Subgrantee and Contract Certifications and Assurances Form, and the Suspension and Debarment Certificate for Consultant and Sub-Consultants.
 Your cover letter should express your interest in performing the work.
 A principal or officer of the firm authorized to execute contracts or other similar documents on the firm's behalf must sign the letter.